polterguy/polterguy.github.io/tutorials/database-crud/index.md

 After doing the above, Magic will have created a bunch of Hyperlambda files for you in your _"/modules/xxx"_ folder, where _"xxx"_ is your database name.
 Open the _"Files"_ menu item in your dashboard, and take a look at this folder.
-These files will wrap all the 4 main CRUD operations towards your tables, in addition to a count endpoint, and they should resemble the following structure.
+These files will wrap all the 4 main CRUD operations towards your tables, in addition to a count endpoint.
+This structure should resemble the following.

 * Create - _"xxx.post.hl"_ - Allows you to create new records
 * Read - _"xxx.get.hl"_ - Allows you to read records